What is Corruption? And what is not?

 Corruption exists everywhere.
 The causes might differ, however, whether corruption results from a need, a culture or simply from an opportunity too tempting not to exploit, it influences the way we deal with it - or don’t deal with it.

-In the 2010 Corruption Perceptions Index, issued by the anti-corruption organisation Transparency International, Denmark, New Zealand and Singapore was top of the list.
-Kenya, Cambodia and Russia ranked 154th.
-Somalia was bottum of the list as the World's most corrupt country.
+In the 2014 Corruption Perceptions Index, issued by the anti-corruption organisation Transparency International, Denmark, New Zealand and Finland were at the top of the list.
+Somalia and North Korea were to be found at the bottom of the list as the World's most corrupt countries.

 Definitions of Corruption